cloudflare/cloudflare-docs/content/logs/logpull/_index.md

 {{<Aside type="warning">}}

-Logpull is considered a legacy feature and we recommend using [Logpush](/logs/about/) instead for better performance and functionality.
+Logpull is considered a legacy feature and we recommend using [Logpush](/logs/about/) or [Logs Engine](/logs/r2-log-retrieval/) instead for better performance and functionality.

 {{</Aside>}}